masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 Hardware designers decide the gates to be instantiated[^5a] in the design while software designers tend to focus on the instruction executed.
-If a set of gates is rarely used, the hardware still has to instantiate them and their performance area impact is quite independent on the usage frequency.
-In software a set of rarely executed instructions have no performance impact.
+If a set of gates is rarely used, the hardware still has to instantiate them and their performance area impact is quite independent of the usage frequency.
+In software, a set of rarely executed instructions have no performance impact.
 This is not the case in hardware.
 As such languages tend to build around "instantiation" more than traditional instruction "execution".